Parents choose gender selection for family balancing or medical reasons

 Today, parents-to-be who are hoping for a little boy or girl can choose a proven option to achieve their goal.
 Gender selection combines two state-of-the-art technologies—PGS and IVF.
 This method is virtually 100% effective, which is why it is the protocol we use at our Virginia fertility center.

 In the past, people often relied on myths about gender selection or other less reliable medical interventions such as sperm sorting.
-Before the technology became available to efficiently perform PGS with IVF for gender selection, sperm sorting was offered as an option.
+Before the technology became available to efficiently perform PGS with IVF, sperm sorting was offered as an option.
 It is not currently performed by reputable fertility centers in the United States.

 Why is PGS so effective for gender selection?